catenate/sharedo/sharedo.md

 Commit the latest changes.

-	git commit -a -m 'Update git commands for this repo.'
+	git commit -a -m 'When lit creates .c or .h files, add a comment in C syntax.'

 Push latest commits to the origin git server.